-In October 1998, the Conservancy acquired 9-acre Schoolyard Springs, one of the Conservancy's most unique properties.
+In October 1998, TNC acquired 9-acre Schoolyard Springs, one of the organization's most unique properties.
 Completed in 2002, the boardwalk, which is elevated above the wetland, is a wonderful tool used to educate the public about this special preserve.
 In 2007, the Conservancy purchased 13 more acres to increase the preserve's stream frontage.
 The Conservancy acquired 7 additional acres in 2018, making the property 29 acres in total.